Regulations are a form of government intervention in markets - there are many examples we can use:

 Duopoly

 Duopoly is a form of oligopoly.
 In its purest form two firms control all of the market, but in reality the term duopoly is used to describe any market where two firms dominate with a significant market share.
 There are many examples of duopoly; including Coca-Cola and Pepsi (soft drinks), Unilever and Proctor & Gamble (detergents), Bloomberg and Reuters (Financial information services), Sotheby’s and Christie’s (auctioneers of antiques/paintings), Standard and Poor’s and Moody’s (credit rating agencies), BSkyB and ESPN (live Premiership football), and Airbus and Boeing (aircraft manufacturers).
+In these markets entry barriers are high although there are usually smaller players in the market surviving successfully.

 The high entry barriers in duopolies are usually based on one or more of the following: brand loyalty, product differentiation and huge research economies of scale.